waltligon/orangefs/doc/pvfs2-faq.md

 Linux kernel versions 2.4.19 (and greater) and 2.6.0 (and greater).
 At this time only Linux clients have this level of support.

-### What specific hardware architectures are supported by the PVFS kernel module? {#sec:supported-hw}
+### What specific hardware architectures are supported by the PVFS kernel module?

 To our knowledge, PVFS has been verified to be working on x86/IA-32, IA-64, AMD64, PowerPC (ppc), and Alpha based GNU/Linux distributions.